About Our Staff

 Her career has evolved over the years, and she now focuses on hospice and end of life care for dogs and cats.
 She really values the opportunity to help pets pass with peace and dignity in the comfort of their own home, or one of their favorite places.

 Dr. Ullrich moved to Nevada from northern California late in 2012.
 She and her family live in the beautiful Carson Valley and are very happy they made the move (needless to say, we are as well!).
-Furry family members include Nick (dog), PJ and Tom Cat (horses), and Blondie, Peach, Rosie, Connie, Trudy, & Madge (chickens).
-Plans for this year include adding a few steers and possibly a couple of goats!
+Furry family members include Nick (dog), PJ and Tom Cat (horses), and Blondie, Peach, Rosie, Connie, Trudy, Madge (chickens), and most recently a steer, Ferdinand.

 In her spare time, she enjoys hiking and exploring the Lake Tahoe area and all Nevada has to offer.
 Additionally, Dr. Ullrich enjoys gardening and cooking.
 She believes you can never have too many cookbooks!